contagon/handbook/handbook/32-repentance-and-membership-councils.md

 “And how great is his joy in the soul that repenteth!”

+6:18

+How to Care for Sin-burdened Members with Love

 ## 32.4 Confession, Confidentiality, and Reporting to Government Authorities

 ### 32.4.1 Confession